igwed93/alx-system_engineering-devops/0x02-shell_redirections/README.md

-22-users_and_homes displays all users and their home directories, sorted by users 100-empty_casks finds all empty files and directories in the current directory and all subdirectories lists all files with the .gif extension in the current directory and subdirectories
+22-users_and_homes displays all users and their home directories, sorted by users 100-empty_casks finds all empty files and directories in the current directory and all subdirectories lists all files with the .gif extension in the current directory and subdirectories 102-acrostic decodes acrostics that use the first letter of eachline